sambacha/hardhat-spark/docs/concepts/module_deps_resovler/module_deps_resolver.md

 # Module dependency resolving

-Lets take this simple example of `A`, `B`, `C` contracts and `(B, C).afterDeploy()` event to show case how dependency resolving is functioning.
+Let's take this simple example of `A`, `B`, `C` contracts and `(B, C).afterDeploy()` event to show case how dependency resolving is functioning.

 ![ModuleExample](../../images/module_example.png)

 As you can see B and C cannot be deployed because they rely on `A` as a constructor param.
 So we will firstly ensure that A is deployed, because it didn't rely on anything.

 1. Deploy contract `A`

 After successfully deploying contract `A` both `B` and `C` have their dependencies resolved, so we can execute either one.
-But we still cannot execute our event.
+We still cannot execute our event.

 2. Deploy contract `B(A)`
 3. Deploy contract `C(A)`

 Upon execution of "last" needed dependencies of our event will be resolved.

 4. Execute `afterDeploy` event hook after `B` and `C` has been deployed

 For more complex example you can look at [this](../../usage/complex.md).

 ### Representation with an array of classes after resolving